 Born in Brooklyn, New York, on September 23, 1892, Weed was educated at Phillips Academy, in Andover, Massachusetts.
 After graduating in 1913, he took up residence in Montclair, New Jersey.
 After joining the cavalry in New Jersey’s National Guard he rapidly ascended the ranks.
 By May 1917, he wore the bars of a second lieutenant (provisional) and was assigned for duty with the 3rd Cavalry (Regular Army).
 In July of the same year, he passed an examination to be commissioned in the regular army as a lieutenant.

 Weed was still in the ranks of the 3rd Cavalry when, in March 1918, he ran into George Patton.
 A former cavalry officer, himself, Patton explained how he was looking for officers and men to serve in his fledgling AEF Tank Corps.
 After Weed agreed to take a chance on the new branch of service, Patton sent him to France for schooling in the specialized duties of a tank officer.
 Before Weed would be admitted to tank school, however, he had to pass an examination on gas engines – something about which he knew very little.
 He later recalled all that was available for study was a small book published by “some oil company.”
-Regardless, Weed passed his exam and was admitted to the Light Tank School at Langres, France.
+Regardless, Weed passed his exam and was admitted to the Light Tank School near Langres, France.
 At the time, the school had no tanks—just two Hotchkiss 8mm machine guns and two 37mm cannons.

 Within three weeks, however, the French military delivered ten 6-ton Renault 2-man tanks.
 Patton recalled, “No one but me had ever driven one…” He added, his new tanks would “all be oiled up and we will start active business making drivers.”
 The officers and enlisted men had a great deal of training ahead of them.